AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-standard-view-does-not-display-all-documents.md

 ---
-title: "Documents: Documents area does not display all documents"
+title: 'Documents: Documents area does not display all documents'
-description: "When a user is viewing the Documents area of an object, not all of the documents attached to the document are displayed.
-A workaround is available."
+description: When a user is viewing the Documents area of an object, not all of the documents attached to the document are displayed.
+A workaround is available.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: 3c208da4-4f75-44ef-824e-50aff523e5aa
 ---
 # Documents: Documents area does not display all documents

 When a user is viewing the Documents area of an object, not all of the documents attached to the document are displayed.